mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 {{<img src="homelab-server.jpg" alt="Photo of my homelab VM server" caption="The homelab server I built in 2017 to host my virtual machines" maxWidth="650px">}}

 The server has no keyboard or monitor attached because I access it over ssh or a web interface.
-This is a convenient setup, but it also makes small issues a colossal pain.
+This is a convenient setup, but it also turns small issues into a colossal pain.

 Every few months, I'll screw something up and prevent the server from booting or joining the network, effectively locking me out of the machine.
-To get things running again, I have to disconnect everything, drag the server over to my desk, and juggle cables around to connect the server to the keyboard and monitor for my desktop.
+To get things running again, I have to disconnect everything, drag the server over to my desk, and juggle cables around to connect the server to the keyboard and monitor at my desktop.

 ## Commercial solutions

 Friends have raved to me about their experience with iDRAC.
 It's a chip in Dell servers that provides a virtual console from the moment the system powers on.
-I briefly considered an iDRAC for my next home server, but the price tag put an end to that.
-The license alone costs $300, and it requires custom hardware.
+I briefly considered an iDRAC for my next home server, but its hefty price tag quickly put an end to that.
+The license alone costs $300, and it requires expensive custom hardware.

 {{<img src="idrac-price.png" alt="Screenshot of $300 price for iDRAC 9 Enterprise license" caption="A license for Dell's iDRAC technology costs $300 per machine plus the cost of hardware" maxWidth="700px" hasBorder="true">}}